-If you have any queries or suggestions for improving sports and societies at Queens’ then please email me at firstname.lastname@example.org!
-Or drop me a message on Facebook
+If you have any queries or suggestions for improving sports and societies at Queens’ then I’d love to hear from you either via email (firstname.lastname@example.org) or Facebook messenger.

 Hi, my name is Brendan.
 I’m the JCR Computer Officer and a Computer Science student.
 As Computer Officer, I keep the JCR website updated and help the committee add new features.
 I enjoy creating useful things and want to make sure the JCR’s digital presence is helpful for everyone.
 Let me know if there’s anything you want to see on the website (or on a potential Queens’ app) by email at email@example.com.